SLA Goal setting

 The trigger time limit will be highlighted with the color you have chosen before.
 When the time limit is exceeded, the color will be automatically changed to red.
 You can monitor SLA Time for each issue with the configured multi-triggers list.

-Context by Priority feature lets you assign specific priorities to service goals.
-This means that goals are tracked based on how important tasks are.
-It helps you manage and evaluate SLA performance better.
-This feature is only available for Time limit based SLAs.
+Context by feature lets you assign specific fields, like priority, assignee, request type, or other fields, to service goals.
+This means that goals are tracked based on the chosen field context, helping you manage and evaluate SLA performance more effectively.
+You can set different contexts for conditions, resets, or goals, allowing precise tracking and organization.
+This feature is only available for Time limit based SLAs and is restricted to single project contexts for cascading fields.

 The goal will start the countdown if the priority set in the goal is the same as in the ticket.